ladpriteshkumar/Interview-Question-Answer/Csharp-dotnet/DotNetCore/README.md

   - **Decides whether to continue the pipeline** — a middleware can pass the request to the next component or stop the pipeline (terminal middleware).
   - **Runs code before and after the next middleware** — enabling tasks like logging, authentication, routing, and error handling.

-A: Middleware is software that runs in the HTTP request/response pipeline.
-Each component can process a request, pass it to the next component, or short-circuit the pipeline.

-Q: What is dependency injection in ASP.NET Core?
+### What is dependency injection in ASP.NET Core?
-A: Dependency injection is a design pattern where dependencies are provided from outside the class rather than created internally.
+Dependency injection is a software design pattern where dependencies are provided from outside the class rather than created internally.
 ASP.NET Core has built-in support for DI with transient, scoped, and singleton lifetimes.

-Q: What is the difference between transient, scoped, and singleton services?
+### What is the difference between transient, scoped, and singleton services?
-A: Transient creates a new instance every time it is requested.
-Scoped creates one instance per request.
-Singleton creates one instance for the entire application lifetime.
+**Transient** creates a new instance every time it is requested.
+**Scoped** creates one instance per request.
+**Singleton** creates one instance for the entire application lifetime.

-Advanced backend questions
+## Advanced backend questions
-Q: How do you design a production-grade Web API in .NET Core?
+### How do you design a production-grade Web API in .NET Core?
 A: A senior design usually includes layered or clean architecture, proper validation, logging, global error handling, versioning, authentication, caching, health checks, and observability.
 The exact structure should support maintainability and independent deployment.

 Q: How do you secure a .NET Core Web API?